pylelab/RSCanner/README.md

 Clone this entire Github repository to your local machine.
 The repository will download as a zip file called 'RSCanner-main.zip' by default.
 Unzip the file.
 We will proceed with usage instructions assuming the user is in 'RSCanner-main' directory on their machine.

 ### Step 3: Install R packages
 The installation instructions for the R packages differ depending on whether you are using the R scripts or the Rmd notebook in RStudio.
 The RSCanner script has three R package dependencies: 'tidyverse', 'dplyr', and 'ggplot'.
-The user can install these packages by opening the R console application that they installed in Step 1 above, and running the following lines on the R console command line that opens.
+The user can install these packages by opening the R Console application that they installed in Step 1 above, and running the following lines on the R console command line that opens.

 #### Step 3.1: Open R
 After clicking the R application that you installed in Step 1 above, you will see an *R Console* as follows: